 Fencing and Training Rules

-Creating a safe and respectful environment within our club is paramount to us.
+Creating a safe and respectful environment within our club is paramount.
 We want to ensure every member feels valued and protected during training and sparring sessions.
-We have established well-defined rules and guidelines that promote safety and sportsmanship to achieve this.
-Here's a condensed version of the key points:
+We adhere to well-defined rules and guidelines that promote safety and sportsmanship.
+Here are the key points:

-We acknowledge that combat sports involve physical contact, but we aim to reduce the occurrence of excessive force.
+We acknowledge that combat sports involve physical contact, but strive to reduce the occurrence of excessive force.

-We encourage new and experienced members to be mindful of the force behind their strikes and control their intensity accordingly.
+All members must be mindful of the force behind their strikes and control their intensity accordingly.

 We want to emphasize the concept of a "Moral Victory" - prioritizing safety over winning points.

-Please inform a coach if you feel that anyone is excessively hitting hard or is out of control during training or a bout.
+Please inform a coach if you feel that anyone is using excessive force or is out of control during training or a bout.

 2) Responsibilities of Senior Students: